sdh16/framb0ise/README.md

 Talented (web)designers to make icons, logos or elements, to make the coolest GUI ever.
 Testers: to report bugs wishes and suggestions.
 Any ideas or code to make it better.
-To resume, if you have a skill, and wish to contibute : You're Welcome !
-So Please, fork this Repo, and make Pull-Requests to the Develop branch.
+To resume, if you have a skill, and wish to contibute:
+You're Welcome,So Please, fork this Repo, and make Pull-Requests to the Develop branch.

 =======
 Linux (Ubuntu / Debian):